dmlc/gluon-cv/README.md

 # Citation

-If you feel our code or models helps in your research, please kindly cite our papers:
+If you feel our code or models helps in your research, kindly cite our papers:

 ```
+@article{gluoncvnlp2019,
+  title={GluonCV and GluonNLP: Deep Learning in Computer Vision and Natural Language Processing},
+  author={Guo, Jian and He, He and He, Tong and Lausen, Leonard and Li, Mu and Lin, Haibin and Shi, Xingjian and Wang, Chenguang and Xie, Junyuan and Zha, Sheng and Zhang, Aston and Zhang, Hang and Zhang, Zhi and Zhang, Zhongyue and Zheng, Shuai},
+  journal={arXiv preprint arXiv:1907.04433},
+  year={2019}
+}

 @article{he2018bag,
   title={Bag of Tricks for Image Classification with Convolutional Neural Networks},
   author={He, Tong and Zhang, Zhi and Zhang, Hang and Zhang, Zhongyue and Xie, Junyuan and Li, Mu},